-Nicole Scherzinger Sets Fire To Instagram As She Pops Out Of Cleavage-Baring, Animal Print Dress
+Nicole Scherzinger Sets Fire To Instagram As She Pops Out Of Cleavage-Baring, Animal-Print Dress

 “You’re so gorgeous it’s unreal,” one more wrote.

-And this is not the first time the singer put on a busty display for her legion of fans.
+This is not the first time the singer put on a busty display for her legion of fans.
 As The Inquisitr recently shared, Scherzinger put her killer body is on full display in a hot new image while clad in a tight gold-and-blue sequined dress that hugged her every curve.
 The stunner popped out of the top of the dress while putting on a busty display for fans in the gorgeous number.

 That shot racked up over 1,200 comments.